Give the gift small icon

 Letting Go Can Be Really Hard.
 Full stop.

 When it comes to letting go of objects of sentimental value, some of us manage better than others.
 Some of us do not even consider ourselves sentimental and regularly “trim the fat.”
-The rest of us need all the help we can get.
+The rest of us need all the help we can get, especially those of us who stubbornly maintain it's not our problem, adopting a "Someone else can get rid of it once I'm gone," mentality.

-Our reasons and motivations for letting go of items vary:
+Our reasons and motivations for deciding to let go of items vary:

 • You’re downsizing and truly can’t keep it all.